pramsey/pgsql-addressing-dictionary/README.md

 Currently there is only support for Engligh (really, North American English) addressing, pull requests gratefully received.

+## Installation

+Clone the repository, ensure that `pg_config` is on your path, and run `make install` to copy the dictionary files into place.

 ## Examples

     > CREATE EXTENSION addressing_dictionary;